I've got a food riddle for you from Paris, France: Why can I eat bread over here when it makes me sick at home?

 - For years, the counter argument against worry concerning widespread use of Roundup® on our food went like this: Roundup® only affects plants, not humans.
 Turns out, this does not appear to be true because Roundup® disrupts key metabolic processes in our gut bacteria rendering them stunted or killed outright, which seriously compromises our overall health -- not to mention the general mineral chelating (nutrient "blocking") property of Roundup®, which was the reason it was patented in the first place.
 In Dr. Huber's words, "You may have the mineral [in your food], but if it's chelated with glyphosate, it's not going to be available physiologically for you to use, so you're just eating a piece of gravel."

 - In a 2013 presentation in Tallahassee, Dr. Don Huber, the world-renown plant pathologist from Purdue University suggested that the real reason Monsanto and the BioTech industry is fighting GMO labeling tooth and nail with millions of dollars is not because of direct labeling-related costs or even an anticipated drop in sales.
 The reason for the biotech industry's fight is because labeling will allow for interstate health comparison studies.
-For example, if Florida adopts labeling while Illinois consumers remain in the GMO dark, state-wide health comparisons could be made with millions of replicates to implicate GMOs.
-Friends of Dr. Huber in the public health arena have estimated the cost of public expenditures on Roundup and GMO-related health problems at $200 billion.
+For example, if Florida adopts labeling while Illinois consumers remain in the GMO dark, state-wide health comparisons could be made with millions of replicates to implicate GMOs (and the related use of Roundup® or, glyphosate.
+Friends of Dr. Huber in the public health arena have estimated the cost of public expenditures on Roundup® and GMO-related health problems at $200 billion.
 That is an average of $4 billion per state, or, in other terms, 4x all the Big Tobacco settlements put together.
 But for the trial lawyers to pick up the case, they need major health comparison studies.
 Thus the fight.

 Until next time y'all-- happy growing,

-Since the time of publishing, I've learned more from farming friends:
+Since the time of publishing, I've learned and put together a few more things:

 - Roundup® is the original brand, but since the patent ran out over 10 years ago, there are other brands and seeds to match.
 Glyphosate, the broad spectrum chelator is the problem.
 The minerals that Glyphosate chelates (or "binds up") are essential for immune function in most or all life forms, not just weeds.